-The competition, now in its third year, aims to engage and inspire future generations about farming and food production and highlight the many career opportunities available in the land-based sector.
-Secondary schools from across the UK are being urged to enter the competition.
+The competition, now in its third year, aims to engage and inspire students from Year 9 - 11 about farming and food production and highlight the many career opportunities available in the land-based sector.
+Secondary schools from across the UK are being encouraged to enter the competition.

 This year's competition is all based around the question 'Will farmers continue to be the guardians of our land and environment?' and the best responses to the online form will win, for the first time, up to one of ten semi-final on-farm visits.